 Due to the advanced nature of this adaptive device, please consult one of our mobility consultants or your local CDRS for fit and assessment.

 The steering wheel extension is a beautiful solution for drivers with limited limb length.
 It is designed to bring the factory steering wheel closer to the driver.
-The steering wheel extension can be fitted with other adaptive devices like a spinner knob, tri-pin, or single-pin mobility driving aid for additional control.
+The steering wheel extension can be fitted with adaptive devices like a spinner knob, tri-pin, or single-pin mobility driving aid for additional control.

 Today, many manufacturers, like Veigel and Sure-Grip, provide a solution to the problem called multi-function electronic hand controls.
 These secondary adaptive driving controls allow the driver to operate the mechanical aspects of their adaptive equipment and incorporate the ability electronically to safely and easily operate their vehicle’s secondary controls.